 Typically 2-3 classes are taken at a time.
 The blended format of our program offers our students the best of both worlds: low-residency, in-person instruction paired with online learning.

-Tuition for the Class of 2022, beginning study February 2021, is $83,300 pending approval from the Brown Corporation.
+Tuition for the Class of 2023, beginning study in early 2022, is $83,300 USD*.
 The comprehensive tuition covers the 16-month academic program and related fees.
 It does not include travel, lodging for the residential sessions at Brown University, or any books and materials that may be required for courses.

 Yes, a limited number of scholarships are available for students with financial need.
 If the student is eligible, the scholarship could be up to 10% of tuition.